banyan/fluent-plugin-filter_keys/README.md

 #### ensure_keys

-The keys to be existed in event logs.
+Keys to be existed in a event log.
 If it doesn't match, the event log will be discarded.

 #### denied_keys

-The keys to be not existed in event logs.
+Keys to be not existed in a event log.
 If it matches, the event log will be discarded.

 ## Contributing